kaby76/AntlrVSIX/doc/refactoring.md

 This transformation takes a parser or combined grammar and converts the string literals in the parser rules to lexer token symbols.
-In fact, the Antlr runtime performs this mapping.
+In fact, the Antlr tool performs this mapping.
 However, some people may feel using the string literal instead of the lexer token symbol clouds the readability of the grammar since you don't know exactly which token the literal corresponds to in the lexer/parser.
-While the [documentation](https://github.com/antlr/antlr4/blob/master/doc/lexer-rules.md) for Antlr says the tool does not allow string literals in a parser grammar, it appears it does at least with Antlr 4.8, so Antlrvsix does not enforce this when splitting a combined grammar.
+While the [documentation](https://github.com/antlr/antlr4/blob/master/doc/lexer-rules.md) for Antlr says the tool does not allow string literals in a parser grammar, it appears it does allow string literals in parser grammars at least with Antlr 4.8, so Antlrvsix does not enforce this when splitting a combined grammar.